Menu

 We start the day by trekking through Sagarmatha National Park, from where we will make our way up to Namche Bazaar, crossing several suspension bridges and passing through scenic villages.
 Overnight in Namche Bazaar.

-Today we will take a short hike to the Hotel Everest View (3,926m), from where we can enjoy a mesmerizing view of the Himalayas, including Everest (8848 m).
-On our way back, we will also visit Khumjung village, Khunde twin historical village, and Hillary School.
+Today, we will take a short hike to the Hotel Everest View (3,926m), from where we can enjoy a mesmerizing view of the Himalayas, including Everest (8848 m).
+On our way back, we will also visit Khumjung village, Khunde Twin historical village, and Hillary School.
 Overnight in Namche Bazaar.
 Included: Breakfast, Lunch, Dinner, and Accommodation.

-Today we will continue to trek toward Dingboche, passing through dense forests filled with birch, oak, conifer, and rhododendrons.
-After crossing the Imja River, we will arrive at the village of Pangboche and then the Imja valley before finally climbing up to Dingboche.
+Today, we will continue to trek toward Dingboche, passing through dense forests filled with birch, oak, conifer, and rhododendrons.
+After crossing the Imja River, we will arrive at the village of Pangboche and then the Imja Valley before finally climbing up to Dingboche.

 We will leave behind Dingboche today as we trek through stone-walled fields and alpine landscapes.
 The trail leads us to Bibre (4570m), a yak herdsman place.
 With Island Peak (Imja Tse, 6189m) and Ama Dablam (6812m) as our backdrop, we continue our walk to Chhukung.

 Today, we took a short hike to Chhukung Ri.
 This includes an easy climb over rocky terrain.
-Upon reaching the top, we are rewarded with the most spectacular views of Lhotse (8516m), Island Peak (6189m), Ama Dablam (6812m), and Makalu (8481m) before descending back to Chukkung for the night
+Upon reaching the top, we are rewarded with the most spectacular views of Lhotse (8516m), Island Peak (6189m), Ama Dablam (6812m), and Makalu (8481m) before descending back to Chukkung for the night.

 Today, we crossed the highest pass of the trip – the Kongma La pass and have two route options.
 We can either hike over the hill northwest of Chukkung and Nuptse Glacier moraine or return to Bibre and take a trail above the Niyang Khola.
-Upon reaching the top, we can see the cairns and colourful Buddhist prayer flags before descending towards Lobuche through Khumbu Glacier.
+Upon reaching the top, we can see the cairns and colorful Buddhist prayer flags before descending towards Lobuche through Khumbu Glacier.

 Following the rocky path along the crest of the north ridge to Everest, we continue our trek to Gorak Shep.
-Upon reaching Gorak Shep, we will visit Everest Base Camp, where we can enjoy a splendid view of the Khumbu Icefall and the colourful campsite, ‘Everest Expedition.’
+Upon reaching Gorak Shep, we will visit Everest Base Camp, where we can enjoy a splendid view of the Khumbu Icefall and the colorful campsite, ‘Everest Expedition.’
 We will then walk back to Gorak Shep.

 Following the rocky path along the crest of the north ridge following the rocky way along the range of the north ridge to Everest, we continue our trek to Gorak Shep.
-Upon reaching Gorak Shep, we will visit Everest Base Camp, where we can enjoy a splendid view of the Khumbu Icefall and the colourful campsite, ‘Everest Expedition.’
+Upon reaching Gorak Shep, we will visit Everest Base Camp, where we can enjoy a splendid view of the Khumbu Icefall and the colorful campsite, ‘Everest Expedition.’
 We will then walk back to Gorak Shep. e to Everest; we continue our trek to Gorak Shep.
-Upon reaching Gorak Shep, we will visit Everest Base Camp, where we can enjoy a splendid view of the Khumbu Icefall and the colourful campsite, ‘Everest Expedition.’
+Upon reaching Gorak Shep, we will visit Everest Base Camp, where we can enjoy a splendid view of the Khumbu Icefall and the colorful campsite, ‘Everest Expedition.’
 We will then walk back to Gorak Shep.

 The trek today is one of the challenging trips; this embarks on as we incline through a spur widened westward from Dzongla.
 The lane slides downhill to a basin transversely, which strolls a whispering stream coated with ice.
 We reach the top of the bay in an hour, readying for the accomplishment of Chola.